 From June to August 2020, United Way of Greater Greensboro hosted a series of public conversations and met with local leaders concerned about racial equity.
 Watch the following:

 - Video recording of the June 5 2020 Community Conversation on Equity, Justice and Economic Mobility

 - Video recording of the July 17 2020 Community Conversation hosted by African American Leadership on Equity and Justice

 - Video recording of August 21, 2020 Community Conversation on Race and Equity

-- Video recordings of End Poverty: The Lunch & Learn sessions – many have a racial equity lens
+Additionally, various UWGG groups have hosted sessions of End Poverty: The Lunch & Learn and many incorporate a racial equity lens.

 UWGG’s Updated Diversity, Inclusion and Equity Statement